 Ref Title Respondent's Initials Organisation Question Comments Officer Response preferential to the periphery which in the 2010 review was discounted due to the lack of infrastructure and distance from employment sites.
 10 Yes, there should be a review.
 The current plan is based on over inflated ONS housing projections linked to Coventry.
 Sites were not selected using a consistent methodology, rather any land that was for sale was offered up and existing brownfield land was ignored.
 Developments are far too large and unsympathetic particularly to smaller villages such as Bulkington, Hawkesbury, Woodlands and Ash Green.
 Infrastructure is under developed and we have not considered the impact of neighbouring authorities who are also building close to our boundaries and the implication of this on our transport network.
+The sites allocated in the extant Borough Plan reflect the requirements set out within this document at that time.
+As part of the review of the Borough Plan requirements will be reassessed.
 11 Option 3 (Locating new residential development in non- green belt land) Destruction of green belt will lead to communities such as Bulkington losing their identity as they are swallowed up by Nuneaton.
 Destruction of grade 2 and grade 3 farmland.
 Green belt provides land that is used for recreational purposes and is important for the well-being of residents.
 A Green Belt Assessment will take place as part of an updated evidence base which will consider potential development sites against the relevant Green Belt purposes as set out in national policy.
 However, depending on the Option chosen, development locations will be suggested in the plan that consider more than Green Belt considerations.
 13 Tree planting would be welcomed though it should be carefully managed and a strategic plan would need to be produced by the Borough council.
 This needs to show how they would manage the spaces and stop them from becoming hot spots for anti-social behaviour or for fly tipping.
 Noted.
 14 A clear strategy is required, if left unmanaged this can become an area that attracts anti-social behaviour and fly tipping and could become an eye-sore and a burden to local residents.
 Noted.
 15 Large scale development is a development which will have clear and obvious disruptive effects on the local community.
 This is above and beyond what it can absorb or naturally mitigate against.
 Noted.
 23 The Borough plan is currently destroying a substantial proportion of our biodiversity by building on green belt land.
 Offering 10% of this back is hardly fair compensation, especially when poor site selection has been used without a proper methodology.
 Further environment studies should be carried out by NBBC in a sympathetic manner unlike the studies carried out by developers which were biased towards their own development goals.
 Noted.
 The Council's evidence base will be reassessed and updated where necessary as part of the Borough Plan review.
 76 Mrs CS 1 The current plan only takes us up to 2032 which would not be deliverable in the time frame.
 A longer time frame would also allow more time before the consideration of the next plan.
 Noted.
 The Borough Plan review seeks to extend the Plan period to 2038.
 2 Much of the evidence base is now 10 or more years old with regards to transport, environmental air quality, Office for Noted.
 The Council's evidence base will be reassessed and updated where necessary as part of the Borough Plan review.